-(a) Irrelevant, immaterial, or unduly repetitious evidence shall be excluded.
+Irrelevant, immaterial, or unduly repetitious evidence shall be excluded.
 The rules of evidence as applied in civil cases in the superior courts of this state shall be followed.
-Evidence not usually admitted under the rules of evidence for civil cases may be submitted where it is shown that such evidence is necessary to ascertain facts not acceptable of being proved otherwise.
-The hearing officer shall give effect to the rules of privilege (such as attorney/client privilege) recognized by law.
+Evidence not usually admitted under the rules of evidence for civil cases may be admitted where it is shown that such evidence is necessary to ascertain facts not capable of being proved otherwise.
+The Hearing Officer and the Retirement Board shall give effect to the rules of privilege (such as attorney/client privilege) recognized by law.
 Objections to evidence may be made and shall be noted in the record.
 Any part of the evidence may be received in written form when a hearing needs to be expedited and the interests of the parties will not be hurt substantially.

-Section 10.00 Final Decision and Member Right of Appeal
+Section 10 Final Decision and Member Right of Appeal

-- (a) Within twenty-five (25) days after receipt of the Hearing Officer's report, a copy thereof shall be served upon all parties to the proceeding and each party shall be notified of the time and place when the matter shall be considered by the Retirement Board.
+- (1) Within twenty-five (25) days after receipt of the Hearing Officer's recommendation, a copy thereof shall be served upon all parties to the proceeding and each party shall be notified of the time and place when the matter shall be considered by the Retirement Board.
 Each party to the proceeding shall be given the right to make exceptions, to file briefs and to make oral arguments before the Retirement Board.
-A party wishing to file a brief or make exceptions shall be required to submit the same to the Executive Director not later than ten (10) days prior to the date when the Retirement Board is scheduled to hear and act upon the decision of the Hearing Officer.
-Any party shall have the right to appear before the Retirement Board and make oral argument at the time of such hearing.
-After consideration of the decision of the Hearing Officer and such other matters as shall be presented by counsel for any party to the proceeding, the Retirement Board shall make a decision, which decision shall contain a clear and concise statement of the facts and the legal conclusions. - (b) Any person aggrieved by the decision of the Retirement Board shall have all rights of an aggrieved party under the applicable provisions of the Administrative Procedures Act, Title 42-35 of the General Laws of Rhode Island.
+No additional evidence will be considered by the Retirement Board once the Hearing Officer has issued a recommendation.
+A party wishing to file a brief or make exceptions to the recommendation of the Hearing Officer shall be required to submit the same to the Executive Director not later than ten (10) days prior to the date when the Retirement Board is scheduled to hear and act upon the recommendation of the Hearing Officer.
+The aggrieved party and his or her representative shall have the right to appear before the Retirement Board and make oral argument at the time of such hearing.
+No new testimony will be taken, or evidence considered at this time.
+Consistent with RIGL §11-27-2 entitled, "Practice of law" any person accompanying the member who is not a lawyer (certified member of the bar of the State of Rhode Island), cannot represent the member before the Retirement Board.
+After consideration of the decision of the Hearing Officer and such other argument as shall be presented by any party to the proceeding, the Retirement Board shall vote on the recommendation of the Hearing Officer. - (2) In the event of a tie vote of a quorum present and voting on a contested matter, the matter will automatically be placed on the agenda of the next Retirement Board meeting. - In the event of a tie vote of a quorum present and voting on a contested matter rescheduled from a prior meeting, the Retirement Board may vote to postpone and re-consider the matter at a subsequent hearing, when a larger number of voting members may be present.
+If no such vote to postpone and re-consider is taken, or if a vote to postpone and re-consider the matter at a later date fails, the underlying action appealed from will be deemed affirmed

-Section 11.00 Requests for Rehearing
+Section 11 Requests for Rehearing